MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-A-Animal-Welfare/part-1-Definition-Terms/section-1.1.md

 *Transporting vehicle* means any truck, car, trailer, airplane, ship, or railroad car used for transporting animals.

-*Weaned* means that an animal has become accustomed to take solid food and has so done, without nursing, for a period of at least 5 days.
+*Weaned* means that a mammal has become accustomed to take solid food and has so done, without nursing, for a period of at least 5 consecutive days; or that a bird has become accustomed to take food and has so done, without supplemental feeding from a parent or human caretaker, for a period of at least 5 consecutive days.

 *Wild animal* means any animal which is now or historically has been found in the wild, or in the wild state, within the boundaries of the United States, its territories, or possessions.
 This term includes, but is not limited to, animals such as: Deer, skunk, opossum, raccoon, mink, armadillo, coyote, squirrel, fox, wolf.